papaja1234/jestesgejemdebilumaa/README.md

 + Higher Jet Engine thrust limits (6000)
 + FULLY COMPLETED Part HP system, with selectable modes (mode 0 is off)
 + Explosions, Collsions now deals damage to parts
-+ Part is destroyed and removed when hp<0 in mode 1, turn into debris in mode 2
++ Part is destroyed and removed when hp<0 in mode 1, turned into debris in mode 2
 #### New Parts
 + Alien Wooden Frame, much flexible with engine power
 + Alien Santa Spring (3*mass, high connect strength)